open/close all folders

 - The Lone Ranger always used the same recording of Earle Graser shouting "Hi yo Silver, away!" — even after Graser's death and replacement by another actor.

-- Futurama uses the exact same scream every time Amy falls over.
+- The exact same scream is used every time Amy falls over.

 - The episode "Brannigan, Begin Again" used a recording of the judge calmly saying "I'm going to allow this" several times, in increasingly odd circumstances.